tsgates/arch-wiki-markdown/wiki/Squid.md

 > Installing dependencies

-Follow this link to install ClamAV on your system.
+Follow ClamAV to install ClamAV on your system.
+When it is installed, install havp from AUR.

-Once ClamAV is installed, install HAVP from AUR.
-Details on installing an AUR package can be found here, and the HAVP package can be found here.

 > Configuration